Breath-Body-Mind Integration (Foundation level)

 Location: Sobell Study Centre

-Kate Binnie is an HPC registered music therapist and mindful yoga therapist.
-She combines these approaches (a Western, creative psychodynamic training - with yoga and Buddhist philosophy and techniques) in her clinical practice within supportive and palliative care settings.
+Kate Binnieis an HPC registered music therapist and mindful yoga therapist.
+She combines these approaches (a western, creative psychodynamic training - with yoga and Buddhist philosophy and techniques) in her clinical practice within supportive and palliative care settings.
 Kate recently completed an MSc in palliative care at the Cicely Saunders Institute (King’s College London) for which she won a scholarship for research on body/mind modalities for anxiety and pain.
-She currently holds a PT senior research associate post at Bristol University working on the Wellcome Trust funded Life of Breath project.
+She currently holds a part-time senior research associate post at Bristol University working on the Wellcome Trust funded Life of Breath project.

 09.30 Registration opens: tea and coffee available

 • What are body-mind approaches?
 Practice – developing breath-body-mind awareness

 • How BBMI fits into a bio-psycho-social-spiritual model of supportive and palliative care

 • Presentation of evidence base – hard to reach symptoms and mechanisms of effect for BBMI